 A dearth of prior-based methods explores the identification of prior errors.
-Aside from soft-constraint methods that have the ability to test for prior errors in a broad sense, the work of Amirkhani \textit{et al.} \cite{amirkhani2016exploiting} is one of the rare studies that explicitly considers prior errors.
+Aside from soft-constraint methods that may discard part of the priors, the work of Amirkhani \textit{et al.} \cite{amirkhani2016exploiting} is one of the rare studies that explicitly considers prior errors.
 The authors model soft-constrained prior beliefs and integrate them into the score calculation.
 Through multiple iterations and optimization, they derive prior confidence and the optimal result of the Bayesian network.
 While for hard constraints, to the best of our knowledge, this paper pioneers the exploration of identifying prior errors.
-Herein, prior errors are segregated into different types based on their characteristics, and the impact of various prior errors on the resultant graph is probed.
+Herein, prior errors are segregated into different types based on their characteristics, and the impact of various prior errors on the result graph is probed.
 Subsequently, this paper introduces a unique acyclic closed structure, namely quasi-circles, to perform a post-hoc detection on order-reversed prior errors, which exhibit the most substantial influence on the SHD.